General Speaker Guidelines

 The day of your presentationAt the Speaker Service Centre

-The Speaker Service Centre is located on the second floor next to the Press Room.
+The Speaker Service Centre is located on the first floor next to the Press Room.

 All speakers giving a presentation are requested to validate their presentation in the Speakers’ Service Centre (SSC) a minimum of 2 hours before the session starts or the day before for early morning sessions.
 Presentations received after this deadline cannot be guaranteed optimal audiovisual support.